 Step #1 Ensure you are safe

 Moreover, things can become tricky when you file a claim later on.
-So, maintain your ground and remain as calm and possible.
+So, maintain your ground and remain as calm as possible.
 Did you know that the Colorado State Department stated that in November 2020, there were more than 450 fatal road accidents?

 Even though traffic is thinner due to the ongoing pandemic, several fatal road accidents are reported regularly.
 If you’re a biker involved in an accident in the state of Colorado and sustained injuries or worse, it would be best if you’d get in touch with a Colorado motorcycle accident lawyer.
 Doing so will allow you to hire an experienced lawyer who’ll provide you with the best possible outcome for the situation.
+Moreover, visiting this site would greatly help if you are looking for the best Commercial Motor Vehicle Attorneys.

 Step #2 Call the authorities